Prism was not worried about Ember, not in the least.

 "What do you mean?"

-"Prove you're worthy of taking my position."
+"Prove to me that you're worthy of taking my position."

 Something about this feels wrong…

-But pride silenced caution.
+But her pride silenced the caution.

 "How?"